Copyright Astro☆Therapy 2019 - Theme by ThemeinProgress

-The moon will rise at midnight in the south, peak at dawn and sets at noon – and this is true all over the world, no matter your time zone.
+At the last quarter, the moon rises at midnight, peaks at dawn and sets at noon – and this is true all over the world, no matter your time zone.
 If you view the moon at midnight, the Sun will be positioned directly beneath your feet.
 Staring at the moon during this time will align you so that you are looking right out (approximately) along the forward path of Earth’s orbit around the Sun ^__^

 Quarter moons can be turbulent, full of conflict.
 This is especially prescient with Scorpio, volatile queen of the underworld.
 Scorpio is a devilish vixen, a vengeful fighter.
-In the Greek myth of Scorpius goes something like this: Orion the hunter threatened to kill all the animals on Earth.
-Gaia, Mother Earth, was obviously displeased with this proclamation and decided to send an enormous cosmic scorpion to attack Orion.
-Try though he might, Orion could not defeat the scorpion and his murderous plans were foiled.
+In the Greek myth of Scorpius, Orion the hunter threatened to kill every animal on Earth.
+This displeased Gaia, so she sent an enormous cosmic scorpion to attack Orion.
+Try though he might, Orion failed to defeat the scorpion and his murderous plans were foiled.
 The reason that Scorpius and Orion lie at opposite ends of the sky is so that when one rises, the other descends below the horizon, effectively precluding further conflict.
 Yet Scorpio hangs on, digging her pincers into her own ancient resentment.